Properties of quantum emitters in different hBN sample types particularly suited for nanophotonic integration: Methods

 \subsection{Confocal set-up}

-We study this trilayer sample using a homebuilt confocal microscope and a diode laser at 532 nm (Fig. \ref{fig:optical_setup_cvd}).
+We study the samples using a homebuilt confocal microscope and a diode laser at 532 nm (Fig. \ref{fig:optical_setup_cvd}b).
 The excitation light is separated from the collected fluorescence by a dichroic mirror and two 550 nm long pass filters.
-The fluorescence is then either sent to a Hanbury-Brown-Twiss set-up or to a spectrometer (Shamrock SR-303i, Andor Technology).
+The fluorescence is then either sent to a HBT set-up or to a spectrometer (Shamrock SR-303i, Andor Technology).
 We image the trilayer sample either in confocal or widefield mode.
 For the widefield images, a single photon sensitive camera (iXon Ultra 897) is used.
 For obtaining confocal images, the sample is scanned by a piezo and the collected fluorescence is directed through a pinhole to the same single photon counting modules (SPCM-AQRH, Excelitas Technologies) which are also used for second order intensity correlation measurements.